8.32.2 Reporting All Children who Go Missing

 Where the procedure refers to 'child' or 'children' these terms include young people under the age of 18 years.

-Where the child's location or reason for absence is unknown and/or there is cause for concern for the child because of their vulnerability or there is a potential danger to the public.
-A child in this category must be reported to the police.
+Where the child's location or reason for missing is unknown and/or there is cause for concern for the child because of their vulnerability or there is a potential danger to the public.
+A child in this category must be reported to the Police.

 Children who become lost